Skip to Content

 • Incurable insanity (at least two medical experts, including one psychiatrist, must testify that you are insane)

 It should be noted that filing based on incurable insanity requires that you be separated for at least 3 years.
-Evidence and diagnosis by medical experts is required to prove the insanity claim.
+Evidence and diagnosis by medical experts are required to prove the insanity claim.
 This is a big reason why this ground for divorce isn't seen very often.
+Engaging legal counsel early in this process can help prepare the necessary documentation and expert testimony to support your claim if this ground is pursued.

-For separated couples, there is no official document you must sign that declares when you and your spouse separated.
-You must simply remember the date with the intention that you wanted the separation to be permanent.
+There is no official document you must sign for separated couples that declares when you and your spouse are separated.
+You must remember the date with the intention that you wanted the separation permanent.
+Keeping a detailed record of evidence, such as correspondence or changes in mailing addresses, can help substantiate your separation date during divorce proceedings.

 Divorce From Bed and Board

-• Abandonment - when one spouse severs all forms communication with having no intention of returning
+• Abandonment - when one spouse severs all forms of communication with no intention of returning

 • Adultery - any sexual relationships outside the marriage